stuffmattdoes/how-to-code-web/README.md

       * Downloadable as .PDF file
 8. [HTML (Hypertext Markup Language)](#) - The "informational" layer of a website ***(coming soon)***
     * How does my browser consume HTML?
-      * Getting into HTML
     * Let's write some HTML
     * Introduction to Browser Dev Tools "Elements" tab
 9. [CSS (Cascading Style Sheets)](#) - The "appearance" layer of a website ***(coming soon)***
     * How does my browser consume CSS?
-      * Getting into CSS
     * Introduction to Browser Dev Tools "styles" pane
 10. [JavaScript (JS)](#) - The "interactive" layer of a website ***(coming soon)***
     * How does my browser consume JS?
-      * Getting into JavaScript
     * Introduction to Browser Dev Tools "Console" tab
 11. [Web Accessibility](#) ***(coming soon)***
     * What is web accessibility?